ring sling with overlapping pleat shoulder

 Supporting her head with the hand on the same side as the rings, slip your arm out from underneath her.
 Now you can tighten the sling. |

 It's also important to make sure that the fabric is not covering the baby's face, and that she's not too deep in the pouch.
 Her neck should be in a neutral position -- not tipped far back or forward or sideways -- to keep her airway clear, and her mouth and nose should be clear for breathing (not squashed into your breast).
-You can tuck a small pillow, rolled-up fabric, or the sling's tail under her head to keep it clear of the sides of the sling fabric. |
+You can tuck a small pillow, rolled-up fabric, or the sling's tail under her upper back if her chin tends to dip to her chest, but tightening the middle part of the sling will also help. |

 You will need to tighten the upper and lower edges -- and even the body of the sling -- independently, by pulling on each in turn.
 If the sling is difficult to adjust, you can hold the rings apart slightly with one hand, while pulling with the other.
 The series of pictures below shows first adjusting the top rail, then the bottom (inside) rail, and then the body of the sling (if the baby feels too deep in the sling).